lines-of-codes/litechat/README.md

 It is recommended that you explore the PocketBase settings and set everything to match with your environment and your needs and follow PocketBase's guide on [going to production.](https://pocketbase.io/docs/going-to-production/)

+_After_ commit `40a6bc0` (Jan 29, 2025), litechat started including custom PocketBase hooks.
+It is recommended that you set up rate limiting for the following path(s) as they're resource
+intensive:

+-   `/api/litechat/users/export/` - Exports ALL user data.